DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 costs of their materialization as books, CDs and DVDs in terms of production, storage, and distribution.

-The convergence between digital production and the development of the

-Internet has now resulted in near zero production costs.
-Once it has already been produced the cost of an additional digital copy of an article, song, or film is almost nothing.
+The convergence between digital production and the development of the Internet has now resulted in near zero production costs.
+Once it has already been produced the cost of an additional digital copy of an article, song or film is almost nothing.
 This tendency to introduce such large economies of scale has reshaped the economy of ‘free’ by radically cutting down the distribution cost of creative works.